blockades/mmt_resources/guides/README.md

 [masterpassword](./masterpassword.md) | a quick guide to getting setup with masterpassword password manager across multiple platforms
 [Crypto Instructions](./cryptoguide.md) | getting set up, exchanging money, all the things. -- :warning: _NOTE: This is a WIP refactor of earlier:_ [Introduction to Cryptocurrency Workbook](https://docs.google.com/document/d/11fJfWa5a6FX8h-2zGI5ZZFm7bNKGN6L1wWhnfrUOMQg/edit#heading=h.q9r9wfywrj12) _&_ [Old Crypto Instructions](https://hackmd.io/s/ryu1mKfXf) _(hackmd)_
 [Mumble setup](https://hackmd.io/MwMw7CBMCG3AtAUxAEwBzwCxoKwCN49pEUkA2TSHFaMMFMgTiA==#) | a guide for getting started with a tool we use a lot of audio calls
+[Pay to many with Electrum](./pay_to_many.md) | a short guide to making multiple payments with a single transaction using Electrum

 ## Other